sumit-samaddar/spring-bootJ-JMS/README.md

 # spring-jms
-Spring Boot JMS Queue and Toic With ActiveMQ
+Spring Boot JMS Queue and Toic With Apache ActiveMQ